MicrosoftLearning/mslearn-ai-concepts/Instructions/exercises/02-generative-ai.md

 ## Experiment with model parameters

 Model parameters control how the model works, and can be useful for restricting the size of its responses (measured in *tokens*) and controlling how "creative" its responses can be.

+> **Note**: If you are using the "None" fallback model, model parameters are disabled.

 1. In the **Setup** pane, expand the **Parameters** section.
 1. Review the parameter settings; then, without changing them, enter a prompt like `What can I do in New York City?` and review the response